rod-trent/MFD/README.md

 Welcome to the repository for Mistaken for Dead: Rebellion of the Animated by <a href="https://amazon.com/author/rodtrent" target="_blank">Rod Trent</a>

 My fiction novel, Mistaken for Dead: Rebellion of the Animated, was released on December 1, 2024.
-Amazon's Kindle Unlimited members will be able to read it for free.
+Amazon's Kindle Unlimited members can read it for free.

 Get it from Amazon: https://amzn.to/3ZE2bhJ